Friday, 14 February 2025

 Castle Crag 300m 1hr 10mins 2hrs 22mins

 The intention had been to climb Skiddaw and the 5 surrounding peaks, but they were hidden in the clouds, and a strong easterly wind and sub-zero temperatures made us think again.
-Perhaps I could collect a few of the singleton Wainwright fells.
-There were no objections from the others.
+Perhaps I could collect a few of the singleton Wainwright fells instead.
+There were no objections from Keith and John.
 As pensioners, we had had our fill of winter days like this in the Scottish mountains.
-There was no need to repeat the misery since we were no longer eligible for our winter fuel allowance but we still benefited from the triple lock.
+There was no need to repeat the misery since I was no longer eligible for the winter fuel allowance, but we all benefited from the triple lock.

-We drove down Borrowdale past the old Barrow House Youth Hostel, the opulent but intrusive Lodore Falls Hotel and into the jaws of Borrowdale with its intrinsic charm relatively untainted by the commercialism of Lodore Falls.
+We drove down Borrowdale, past the old Barrow House Youth Hostel and the opulent but intrusive Lodore Falls Hotel and into the jaws of Borrowdale with its intrinsic charm relatively untainted by the commercialism of the revamped Lodore Falls Hotel.
 We parked before Grange in Borrowdale and walked across the double bridge to the village.
-We had stayed here in a cottage with three children under three and, as well as paddling in the river every day, we had climbed Castle Crag.
+We had stayed here in a cottage with three children under three, the girls paddled in the river every day, and we had climbed Castle Crag.
 It is an exquisite 2-kilometre walk from the village, past a fine campsite and along the river.
-The final section is on an ever-increasing gradient before a final switchback and steep climb through Scots Pine trees, scree and past a quarry to the summit.
-How we ever managed to get the three children with Aileen carrying Gregor, a two-month-old, to his first summit I know not.
+The final section is on an ever-increasing gradient before a final switchback and steep climb through Scots Pine trees, scree and a quarry to the summit.
+I know not how we ever managed to get the three children with Aileen carrying Gregor, a two-month-old, to his first summit.

-After our evening self-catered meal, I started a conversation with three cyclists who were probably in their early seventies but clearly still formidably active.
-They were former professional cyclist from Lancashire and Yorkshire, one had won the Tour of Britain and had ridden the Tour de France.
+After our evening self-catered meal, I started a conversation in the lounge with three cyclists, probably in their early seventies but clearly still formidably active.
+They were former professional cyclist from Lancashire and Yorkshire; one had won the Tour of Britain, and two had ridden the Tour de France.
 They all had palmares that were a testimony to their northern roots.
 Youth Hostels are full of legends.

 Keswick from Latrigg